luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 Please ensure that you correctly credit any resources (code, assets, or otherwise) that you have used in your package.

+You may use lowercase or include a suffix in the filename (ie: `license-code.txt`).
+If you are making a game or modpack, your top level license file may just be a summary or refer to the license files of individual components.

 For help on doing copyright correctly, see the [Copyright help page](/help/copyright/).

 ### 4.2.
 Allowed Licenses